-Orthostatic hypotension, also called postural hypotension, is a sudden fall in blood pressure that occurs when you stand up quickly.
+Orthostatic hypotension, also called postural hypotension, is a sudden drop in blood pressure that occurs when you stand up quickly.

-People with orthostatic hypotension may feel dizzy when they stand up.
-The condition is often mild and lasts for just a few minutes after standing.
-Some people may faint or lose consciousness.
+The condition is often mild, lasting for just a few minutes after standing, but more severe cases can cause people to faint or lose consciousness.

 The most common symptoms of orthostatic hypotension are dizziness and lightheadedness upon standing up.
 The symptoms will usually go away when sitting or lying down.